Tutorial 1: Essential skills

 1. Press Ctrl+S or right-click the rule file and select Save to save the edited rule.

-2. Regenerate the building by clicking the Update Seed tool Update seed (Ctrl+Shift+G).
+2. Regenerate the building by pressing Ctrl+Shift+G to update the seed.

 Note:

-Use the Update Seed tool because the height is a random value and the random seed value must be updated when regenerating the building.
+You update the seed because the height is a random value and the random seed value must be updated when regenerating the building.

 4. Create roof geometry by adding the new Roof rule to the building.cga rule: